ismi29ch/next-detect-unsaved-changes/README.md

 ## Usage

-### Basic Example
+### Custom Hook

-Here's a basic example of how to use the `useDetectUnsavedChanges` hook in a React component:
+Here's how to use the `useDetectUnsavedChanges` hook in a React component:

 ```javascript
 import React, { useState } from 'react';